8ctavio/vergil/apps/docs/src/composables/defineReactiveProperties.md

 - `unwrap`: If set to `true`, the ref property will be automatically unwrapped for read and write operations.
 This is achieved by defining the property with an accessor descriptor.
 If set to `false`, the ref object itself is used as the property's value.
 Defaults to `true`
 - `readonly`: If set to `true`, wraps the ref object with the Vue's `readonly` function.
 Defaults to `false`.

 In order to specify custom descriptors, `defineReactiveProperties` must receive as its second argument a callback function which itself receives as an argument a helper function to mark objects as property descriptors.
-The callback function must return an object whose entries (key-value pairs) represent the properties' names and descriptors, respectively.
+The callback function must return an object whose entries (key-value pairs) represent the properties' names (or symbols) and descriptors, respectively.

 ```js
 defineReactiveProperties({}, withDescriptor => ({